-How a Pastor & His Wife Launched a Membership Site That’s Helped Over 100,000 Students Prepare For Marriage
+How This Couple Launched a Membership Site That’s Helped 100,000 Students Prepare For Marriage

 In this new episode of the Memberium Customer Spotlight series, Jamal Miller walks us through how he and his wife Natasha had built their membership site, ‘The One University’ with Memberium, LearnDash and Infusionsoft.

 Since launching, their membership site has helped over 100,000 students prepare themselves for love and marriage.

 They take a unique approach to creating an authentic, close-knit online community that keeps their members highly engaged.

 In this video, you’ll get the inside story of how they launched their site and what it took to make their membership site so successful.
 Along with tons of other useful nuggets for anyone running a membership site.

 To learn more from Jamal and Natasha on how to launch a successful membership site, you can download this free guide, ‘The 6 Tools We Use to Run Our 6 Figure Online Business’.

 They’ll break down how they used the same framework for every one of their webinars the past year, how it helped them generate over 50,000 leads and over six figures in revenue the past year.